IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The controller, when asked to set a 10GE client connectivity service between two muxponder's client ports, needs first to check whether there is already an existing WDM tunnel between the two muxponders and then take different actions:
+The controller, when asked to set a 10GE client connectivity service between two muxponder's client ports, needs first to check whether there is already an existing DWDM tunnel between the two muxponders and then take different actions:

-1. if the WDM tunnel already exists, the controller needs only to enable the 10GE client ports to establish the 10GE client connectivity service;
+1. if the DWDM tunnel already exists, the controller needs only to enable the 10GE client ports to establish the 10GE client connectivity service;

-2. if the WDM tunnel does not exist, the controller has to first establish the WDM tunnel, finding a proper optical path matching the optical parameters of the two muxponders' trunk ports (e.g., an OTSi carrying an OTU4), and then enable the 10GE client ports to establish the 10GE client connectivity service.
+2. if the DWDM tunnel does not exist, the controller has to first establish the DWDM tunnel, finding a proper optical path matching the optical parameters of the two muxponders' trunk ports (e.g., an OTSi carrying an OTU4), and then enable the 10GE client ports to establish the 10GE client connectivity service.

-Since multiple client connectivity services are sharing the same WDM tunnel, a multiplexing label shall be assigned to each client connectivity service.
+Since multiple client connectivity services are sharing the same DWDM tunnel, a multiplexing label shall be assigned to each client connectivity service.
 The multiplexing label can either be a standard label (e.g., an OTN timeslot) or a vendor-specific label.
 The